 - You are not authorized to begin providing commercial services in the Park until your receive the CUA that has been signed by the Superintendent, or delegated official.

-How much are the standard road-based commercial tour CUA fees?
+How much are the standard road-based commercial tour CUA fees?$300 Application Fee

 - Road-based commercial tour operators will pay an annual $300 non-refundable CUA application fee for each submitted CUA application.
 100% of collected CUA application fees stay within Devils Tower and are used to recover the administrative costs of receiving, reviewing, and processing CUA applications and required reports.
 The NPS will adjust this application fee periodically to account for increased costs including inflation.

-- A $5 per client CUA management fee will be deducted from per-person entrance fees paid by road-based commercial tour CUA holders.
-Beginning January 1, 2021, road-based commercial tour operators will pay the $15 per-person entrance fee per passenger (this does not include the driver and/or guide).
-100% of collected CUA management fees stay within Devils Tower and are used to recover day-to-day road-based commercial tour management and monitoring costs and to fund visitor experience improvement projects.
+- A $5 per client CUA management fee will be deducted from per-person entrance fees paid by road-based commercial tour CUA holders.100% of collected CUA management fees stay within Devils Tower and are used to recover day-to-day road-based commercial tour management and monitoring costs and to fund visitor experience improvement projects.
 NPS will adjust the management fee periodically to account for increased costs including inflation.